srdangat/srdangat/README.md

 ## 👨‍💻 About Me

-Cloud & DevOps Engineer with **3+ years of IT experience**, including **1.5 years of hands-on experience** in Cloud and DevOps technologies.
+Cloud & DevOps Engineer with **3.5+ years of overall IT experience**, including **1.5 years of hands-on experience** in Cloud and DevOps technologies.
 Skilled in AWS, Terraform, Jenkins, Docker, Kubernetes, Linux, monitoring, and cloud operations.

 **Open to opportunities** in DevOps Engineering, Cloud Engineering, and Cloud Support roles.